 - Corks a-poppin’ non-stop on the Promenade at midnight.

-- The Nice Philharmonic give a fantastic free New Year’s Day concert at the Acropolis, 11am New Year’s morning (no ticket, just line up early)
+- The Nice Philharmonic give a fantastic free New Year’s Day concert at the Acropolis, 11am New Year’s morning (free tickets available in advance from the Nice Opera ticket office, then just line up early)

 - For a whole week after New Year’s, savor the delicious almond cake Galette des Rois, …just don’t chip a tooth on the feve!